shabnammirzoeva/Sprint-Planning-Notes/README.md

 **Operational tasks:**
 - SMOKE test testing for CEE/FR markets - add ticket + consumer IDs #1129 - we will set the code this week and are awaiting for the Ticket ID from the ConCent Team.
-- IT: Investigate why there's two payments in March for order: 89951 #1173
+- <streak>S IT: Investigate why there's two payments in March for order: 89951 #1173
 - SE: Failed refund on Swish payment #1168
 - BE CEE: Copy "Street" string from C4C as it is to "Address" field in Nexure CCT #1146
 - FE CEE: Remove the validation for the "Street Number" in Nexure CCT #1146 #1147
 - CZ: Update T&Cs for Care + R&C #1162
-- CZ: Actiavte offers for WEB channel (to complete before W17) #1100
+- CZ: Actiavte offers for WEB channel (to complete before W17) #1100 <streak>S

 **Sprint 14, 2022 Review:**